 - Amazon Associates – For referrals to Amazon products.

 This is one of the most profitable things you can do with your website.
-The reason this is so difficult is because you have to create or source a product that your audience will want, market it, sell it and deal with the customer service.
+The reason this is so difficult is that you have to create or source a product that your audience will want, market it, sell it and deal with the customer service.
 Creating a quality product (whether digital or tangible) is extremely hard work.
 With that work comes the reward of keeping nearly 100% of the revenue.
 In addition to the difficulty, this is also the most risky.
 There’s nothing worse than putting in the effort to make a product just to find that it has flopped.
 With that said, it’s no reason to abandon the idea.
 Nothing ventured, nothing gained.

 - Very profitable.